Do Implicit Personalization and Explicit Styles Conflict? PsPLUG: A Lightweight Plug-in for Balancing Personalization and Style in Customized LLMs: Results and Analysis

 \textbf{Different styles exhibit varying degrees of interference with personalization.} Tone-oriented styles such as warm and critical tend to disrupt personalization baselines more severely, often leading to noticeable performance degradation.
 In contrast, \textbf{Under the concise constraint, some baselines even improve score} (e.g., Non-pers. baseline R-1 on LaMP-5 increases from 0.426 to 0.441), suggesting that concise is inherently aligned with task structure and user preferences rather than conflicting with them.
 This behavior suggests that concise primarily functions as a structural constraint on content length and organization, rather than altering tone or sentiment.

-We additionally employ an LLM-based evaluator and human evaluations to assess style score on LaMP 7 beyond overlap-based metrics, shown in Figure \ref{fig:score}.
+We additionally employ an LLM-based evaluator and human evaluations to assess style score on LaMP-7 beyond overlap-based metrics, shown in Figure \ref{fig:score}.
 Overall, PsPLUG achieves the highest style scores across all four styles, indicating strong and consistent style adherence.
 Human and LLM judgments exhibit similar relative trends across styles, particularly for warm and concise.
 Notably, concise receives the highest style scores for all methods, while critical and elaborative are generally harder to control.
 We also observe a noticeably larger gap between LLM and human judgments under the elaborative style, indicating that the two evaluators rely on different criteria when assessing this style.
 Compared to other baselines, \textbf{PsPLUG consistently improves style adherence without sacrificing personalization}, supporting its ability to disentangle and jointly model user preference signals and explicit style constraints.
+To show the difference between styles outputs, we illustrate a case study in Figure \ref{fig:case study}.